Danack/FunctionTypes/function_type_rfc.md

 ## Type checking

-The type checking is done solely through the signature of the method.
-The function name is not required to be the same and functions do not need to declare what function type they 'implement'.
+The type checking is done solely through the signature of the callable type.
+The function name is not required to be the same and functions do not need to declare what callable type they 'implement'.

 ```
 typedef logger = callable(string $message): void;